SamJUK/docs.sdj.pw/src/software/nordvpn/automatic-rotating.md

+---
+description: NordVPN automatic connection rotation script with cron and systemd timer configuration for location switching.
+---
 # NordVPN rotating connection

 Script to rotate Nordvpn connection location.
 Can be configured as a Cron / Systemd timer for automatic rotating.